English, Bachelor of Arts College of Letters & Science

 The Major Program

 The study of English develops skills in reading analytically and perceptively and in writing clearly and effectively.
-Students major in English by taking courses in a wide variety of media, genres, topics, and historical periods.
-All students are introduced to the major by completing 20 units spread over courses in writing, any one of many topics courses, and the gateway series to the English major that covers “Literature in English” from the earliest medieval texts to the present.
-Students then build their own path through the major depending upon their particular interests, eventually completing 44 more units covering different historical periods, methods of theory and criticism, and thematic focuses.
-After a shared set of courses, students choose to specialize either in Literary Criticism and Theory or Creative Writing.
+Students majoring in English take courses in a wide variety of media, genres, topics, and historical periods.
+All students are introduced to the major by completing 19-20 units spread over courses in writing, a gateway survey of early English literature, two topics courses, and a lower-division elective.
+Students then build their own path through the major depending upon their particular interests, eventually completing 39-40 more units covering different historical periods, methods of theory and criticism, and thematic focuses.
+After a shared set of courses, students choose to specialize either in Literary, Criticism, and Theory or Creative Writing.
 All majors have the opportunity to work with distinguished writers, critics, scholars, and teachers.

 English majors learn how to: